 There are two times of cumin: black and white.
-Black cumin is known as There is white cumin and there is black cumin (nigella).
 White cumin is easily found in markets in both seed and ground forms.
 White cumin is commonly used in Southeast Asia by being roasted, ground, and used to make curry paste.
 (See black cumin, or nigella, below.)

 18. Fenugreek Seeds

 Fenugreek seeds are a very popular ingredient used to make curry pastes in southern India.